kajalagroup/django-admin-app-ordering/README.md

 ## Profile:
 - Default profile will be used as default if you don't set any specific profile for logged in user.

+## Extend template:

+If you want to custom app_list.html, better you should take a look at *app_ordering/templates/admin/app_list.html* and custom based on that